Chapter 3. Property and Equipment

-- Long-term in nature (greater than 1 year) and
+- Long-term in nature (greater than one year).

 - Possess physical substance.

-Generally Accepted Accounting Principles (GAAP) generally require fixed assets to be recorded at their cost, including all normal expenditures to bring the asset to a location and condition for its intended use.
+Generally accepted accounting principles (GAAP) generally requires fixed assets to be recorded at their cost, including all normal expenditures to bring the asset to a location and condition for its intended use.

-Full acquisition cost for fixed assets (except software--see Appendix D) includes all expenditures necessary to bring the asset to a location and condition in which it is usable for the purpose intended.
-Acquisition cost includes:
+Full acquisition cost for fixed assets (except software—see Appendix D) includes all expenditures necessary to bring the asset to a location and condition in which it is usable for the purpose intended.
+Acquisition cost includes the following: